 I write on translation and literature from the twentieth century to the contemporary.
-At the heart of this work is an affinity with ‘weak’ translations: literary, illegible, or merely provisional in their claims to meaning and attention.
+At the heart of this work is an affinity with ‘weak’ translations: literary, illegible, or provisional in their claims to meaning and attention.

-I was born and raised bilingual in the Southeast Asian city-nation of Singapore, and have been working in the United States academy since 2009.
+I was born and raised bilingual in the Southeast Asian city-nation of Singapore, and have been working in the United States since 2009.
 As pre-tenure faculty, I am not directing dissertations at this time.

 B.A.
 (Hons.), 2009, English Literature, National University of Singapore